Request a call

 • Hidden

 Have you ever thought about what to do next when people who know a critical part of your project or company leave?
-Or if you have to change the vendor?
-Or if there comes a huge team extension?
-One of your most important steps is likely to be knowledge transfer.
+Or, probably, you have to change your vendors, no matter what they are involved in: mobile app development services, website development services, design services, or QA services.

 These figures are based on reliable data from thousands of employees in businesses that experience knowledge loss daily.
 In the end, all of these large sums of money are eventually written off under such-and-such circumstances, but in fact, they shouldn’t be, and the transfer of knowledge will prevent the loss of your most valuable resources—time and money.
 Moreover, it’s an investment in the long-term success of your project.
 But if this process is not consistent, it’s not what will make you succeed.